ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 We'll be about the societal influence NLP applications can have broadly, from social media filter bubbles to language models and speech synthesis in *deep fakes*.

 #### Readings
 Anjalie Field, Doron Kliger, Shuly Wintner, Jennifer Pan, Dan Jurafsky, and Yulia Tsvetkov.
 2018.
-Framing and Agenda-setting in Russian News: a Computational Analysis of Intricate Political Strategies. arXiv:1808.09386 [cs], August. arXiv: 1808.09386.
+Framing and Agenda-setting in Russian News: a Computational Analysis of Intricate Political Strategies.
+In volume Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing, pages 3570–3580, Brussels, Belgium, August.
+Association for Computational Linguistics.

 Zeynep Tufekci.
 2017.
 Introduction and Chapter One.
 In Twitter and tear gas: the power and fragility of networked protest.
 Yale University Press, New Haven ; London.

 *Optional* <br>

 Jean Baudrillard.
 2002.
 Simulacra and Simulations.
 In Mard Poster, editor, Jean Baudrillard, Selected Writtings.
-Stanford University Press, 2nd edition.
+Stanford University Press, Stanford, 2nd edition.

 ## Previous Meetings